Gene Evin Atkins Named As Trader Joe's Los Angeles Shooter Suspected Of Killing Store Manager Melyda Corado

 A 28-year-old man identified by police as Gene Evin Atkins faces a possible murder charge and $2 million bail on Sunday after he was arrested during a tense hostage standoff at a Trader Joe’s supermarket in the normally quiet Los Angeles, California, neighborhood of Silver Lake on Saturday afternoon, The Los Angeles Times reported.

-A reporter for the Los Angeles radio station KNX, Cooper Rummell, also said that the LAPD confirmed that Atkins is the suspect in the horrifying incident that claimed the life of a manager at the supermarket, Melyda “Mely” Corado, who was 27 years old, as The Inquisitr reported earlier.
+A reporter for the Los Angeles radio station KNX, Cooper Rummell, also said that the LAPD confirmed that Atkins is the suspect in the horrifying incident that claimed the life of a manager at the supermarket, Melyda “Mely” Corado, who was 27-years-old, as The Inquisitr reported earlier.
 According to a report by The San Bernardino Sun newspaper on Sunday morning, police are still uncertain as to the exact circumstances of Corado’s shooting.

 A report by Los Angeles television news station KABC said that Corado may have been shot in a crossfire as police and the suspect exchanged gunfire, after Atkins crashed a Toyota Camry into a light pole outside the supermarket and escaped on foot inside the Trader Joe’s, where he held an estimated 40 people hostage at gunpoint, according to the multiple media reports.

 Corado was pronounced dead at the scene.
-Six others ranging in age from 12 to 81 years old were hospitalized, but did not have life-threatening injuries, according to a CNN report on the hostage standoff that was broadcast live across the country on Saturday.
+Six others ranging in age from 12- to 81-years-old were hospitalized, but did not have life-threatening injuries, according to a CNN report on the hostage standoff that was broadcast live across the country on Saturday.

 Last night I found out that the fatal victim of the Trader Joe’s shooting was high school friend Melyda Corado.
 Still in disbelief.
 She was such a beautiful soul.
 Her Trader Joe’s family started this fund for her.
 RIP Mely ❤️ https://t.co/LzOFsbJJpv